MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 ---
 title: Plan Your WSUS Deployment
-description: Windows Server Update Service (WSUS) topic - An overview of the deployment planning process with links to the related topics ms.topic: article ms.assetid: 35865398-b011-447a-b781-1c52bc0c9e3a ms.author: jgerend
+description: Windows Server Update Service (WSUS) - An overview of the deployment planning process with links to the related articles ms.topic: article ms.assetid: 35865398-b011-447a-b781-1c52bc0c9e3a ms.author: jgerend